What is Dysautonomia?

-A not recognized and not treated sleep apnea can lead to severe consequences.
-Through the lack of oxygen during sleep the heart rate rises which leads to non restorative sleep (arousals).
-Also sleep apnea stresses the cardio vascular system and can cause stroke, heart attacks and even sudden cardiac arrest.
+Unrecognized and untreated sleep apnea can cause severe consequences.
+For instance, through the lack of oxygen during sleep the heart rate rises which leads to non-restorative sleep (arousals).
+Additionally, sleep apnea stresses the cardio vascular system and can cause stroke, heart attacks and even sudden cardiac arrest.

-To diagnose sleep apnea a sleep lab has to do a polysomnography.
+To diagnose sleep apnea a polysomnography has to be performed by a sleep lab.

-The cause of obstructive sleep apnea in CCI patients is most likely a restriction of the airway because of unstable vertebrae.
+The cause of obstructive sleep apnea in CCI patients is most likely a restriction of the airway because of unstable and moving vertebrae.